 - Nightmares and flashbacks.

-- Intrusive memories they can’t seem to rid themselves of.
+- Intrusive memories you can’t rid yourself of.

-- Experiencing emotional and physical distress after something reminds them of their traumas
+- Experiencing emotional and physical distress after something reminds you of your traumas.

 For a complete list of PTSD symptoms: diagnostic criteria for PTSD

-While I was absolutely convinced that my years as a firefighter had taken an enormous toll on my health; knowing that diagnosis by observation is, at the end of the day, an opinion.
-Despite having complete confidence in the mental health professionals, I was sitting a across from, I was, rightfully so worried.
+While I was absolutely convinced that my years as a firefighter had taken an enormous toll on my health, I knew that diagnosis by observation is, at the end of the day, an opinion.
+Despite having complete confidence in the mental-health professionals I was sitting across from, I was, rightfully, so worried.
 I mean, my entire life was in the balance, and it was left in the hands of what they were seeing.

-I was understandably, worried, I just wanted to be believed; in fact, it was essential for my survival.
-Although it is left for the eyes if the professionals to determine my mental health, I continually asked myself, “how can we make sure we don’t miss the truth/” In other words, articulating what’s going on inside can be a daunting thing to get out into the open.
+I was understandably, worried.
+I just wanted to be believed; in fact, it was essential for my survival.
+Although it is left for the eyes of the professionals to determine my mental health, I continually asked myself, “How can we make sure we don’t miss the truth?”
+In other words, articulating what’s going on inside can be a daunting thing to get out into the open.

 Checkout A New Dawn Podcast

-In my case, I had a tough time because, one, I could not recall the incident in its entirety; I was anxious at a level eight, and I was disassociating at the same time.
+In my case, I had a tough time because: I could not recall the incident in its entirety; I was anxious at a level eight, and I was disassociating at the same time.
 In my view, my symptoms did a wonderful job at running interference.

 Want to show your support for mental health through the clothing you wear?
 Check out Mental Health Merch

-While this approach to diagnosing someone has can have some pretty serious repercussions, especially if misdiagnosed, it’s important to understand that our mental health professionals are competent, very well trained, and in my experience; most of our awesome psychologists, psychiatrists, counselors, therapist etc. do it because they have a passion to make a real difference.
+While this approach to diagnosing someone can have some pretty serious repercussions – especially if misdiagnosed – it’s important to understand that our mental health professionals are competent, very well- trained – and in my experience most of our awesome psychologists, psychiatrists, counselors, therapist etc. do it because they have a passion to make a real difference.

-Therefore, I want to make clear, that it’s not about them, but rather, it’s about the fear of having someone make decisions based on what someone, someone with a mental health condition tells them.
+Therefore, I want to make clear, that it’s not about them, but rather, it’s about the fear of having someone make decisions based on what someone, someone with a mental-health condition, tells them.
 I just want to be believed because so many people have told me to “Suck it up.”
-This, of course, is merely one of many things I have heard over the years so, why wouldn’t I fear not being believed?
-I mean, by the time I sat across from a clinician, I was primed to be to expect not being believed.
-Sad really……
+This, of course, is merely one of many things I have heard over the years, so why wouldn’t I fear not being believed?
+I mean, by the time I sat across from a clinician, I was primed to expect not being believed.
+Sad really…